2019 Contribution Limits

 Subject to a limit of $19,000 for tax year 2019

-Participants over 50 years of age are permitted to increase their participant before-tax contribution limit by $6,000 for tax year 2019.
+Participants over 50 years of age are permitted to increase their participant before-tax contribution limit by $6,000 for tax year 2019 (this is sometimes referred to as a “catch-up provision”).
 This means they can contribute $19,000 plus $6,000 for a total of $25,000.
 It is also important to note that the annual contribution limit is increased to $62,000 or 100% of includible compensation, whichever is the lesser.
 IRS Code 414(v)

 Paid (via salary reduction) by the participant and remitted by the church/employer based on a salary reduction agreement between the employer and employee.
 The salary reduction agreement, which must be kept on file by the employer, allows the participant to reduce currently taxable income and, therefore, current tax liability.
 IRS Code 402(g)

 Reported on Form W-2 in Box 12 (Code E), but NOT included in Box 1 as a part of wages.
 For non-credentialed employees, this amount would, however, be reported and taxed as a part of Social Security Wages and Medicare Wages in Boxes 3 and 5.